 Whippets vs. The Smartest Dogs

-Compared to the smartest dog breeds in the world, the Whippet is undeniably less obedient while still needing more repetitions to learn commands.
-There’s a decent gap between the brightest dogs and these hounds.
+When compared to the smartest dog breeds in the world, the Whippet is undeniably less obedient while also needing more repetitions to learn commands.
+There’s a sizable gap between the brightest dogs and the Whippet.

-The most intelligent dogs are able to learn a new command with fewer than five repetitions.
+The smartest dogs are able to learn a new command with fewer than five repetitions.
 As a result, it may take 5 minutes for them to learn a new command!
 That’s means the smartest dogs are at least 5 times faster at learning.

 What’s more impressive is the obedience.
 The top-scorers will obey a known command on the first try with a 95% or better success rate.
 Not only does this make them the smartest breeds, but also one of the most obedient animals in the world.